Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 ## Structure planning

-Before starting a project like this it's good to write down how it should work and look.
+Before starting a project like this, it's good to write down how it should work and look.
 This will help you work faster and more efficiently.

-For this project, I first drew a super high-level scheme to see what kind of data I needed.
+I first drew a super high-level scheme for this project to see what kind of data I needed.

 ![Sketch before](https://cdn.hashnode.com/res/hashnode/image/upload/v1608991883108/69q3jT_LE.jpeg)

 I've decided to narrow the art down to usage of the `body`, `body:before`, and `body:after` elements.

-This will be rendered on the left-hand side of the screen, then on the right is an output div which has a fixed size of 200x200 this is another limit to the tool, but more on that in the future plans.
+This will be rendered on the left-hand side of the screen, then on the right is an output div with a fixed size of 200x200.
+This is another limit to the tool, but more on that in the plans.

 People should then be able to save whatever they made and share their div URL.